Masayoshi Takanaka: Sadistic Mika Band

-In 1972, after Flied Egg disbanded, he joined the Sadistic Mika Band formed by Kazuhiko Kato, and from there he began working as a professional guitarist.
+In 1972, after Flied Egg disbanded, he joined the Sadistic Mika Band formed by Kazuhiko Kato.
+They released their debut self titled album in 1973, and from there he began working as a professional guitarist, where he began to develop his unique style.

+Around this time Takanaka started listening to different types of music.
+In the beginning, it was mostly British artists like T. Rex and David Bowie.
+He was also a fan of Santana.
+After that, he got really into Black artists like Marvin Gaye and Stevie Wonder.
+Up to that point, most of the music he played had been in an 8-beat style.
+But around that time, he started to appreciate the complexity and appeal of the 16-beat rhythm.

+The band's second album, Kurofune, was recorded in England and released on November 5, 1974.
+The album sold poorly but is now considered a milestone in Japanese rock.
+In September 2007, Rolling Stone Japan ranked it number 9 on their list of the "100 Greatest Japanese Rock Albums of All Time".

 The band fragmented after the divorce of two of its main members.
 After the Sadistic Mika Band disbanded in 1975, he formed the Sadistics with remaining band members Yukihiro Takahashi, Tsugutoshi Goto, and Yutaka Imai.
 The following year, in 1976, he released his first solo album, Seychelles, and since then he has continued to pursue Sadistics and solo activities.
 The other members also began to place more emphasis on their solo activities.

 Solo career

 After the Sadistics disbanded, he began working as a solo artist, releasing one or two solo albums every year, consisting mainly of his own original songs and guitar instrumental songs.
 Throughout the 1970s and 1980s, Takanaka continued his output, releasing over twenty albums and singles under Kitty Records until 1984 and EMI from 1985 to 2000.
 In 1982, Saudade reached number one on the Oricon Albums Chart.
 In 2000, he formed his own record label, Lagoon Records.